Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 Experience and Track Record

-Completed Projects: A history of successful, on-time, on-budget jobs.
+Completed Projects: A history of successful, on-time, on-budget jobs, with sureties looking for evidence of similar work completed successfully.

-Reputation: Strong references from owners, subcontractors, and suppliers.
+Reputation: Strong references from owners, subcontractors, and suppliers, and a portfolio of successful projects that helps build trust with sureties.

-Problem Solving: Ability to resolve issues or disputes proactively.
+Problem Solving: Ability to resolve issues or disputes proactively, and to complete projects on time and within scope, which is critical for bonding.

 Capacity and Resources